KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

    Figure 7.34: Drill thorugh window.

 The user must therefore select a cell, open the side bar and select the drill through item from the panel.
 A pop up will show up: here the user can choose the level of detail with which data will be displayed.
 The steps to follow are:

 1. to click on hierarchy in hierarchy menu,

 2. to check the checkbox of the level,

-3. to click on the ìApplyî button (after checking the checkbox, remember to click outside of the level list and then select apply).
+3. to click on the ‚ÄúApply‚Äù button (after checking the checkbox, remember to click outside of the level list and then select apply).

 The user can also select the maximum rows to load by choosing one of the options in the drop down list (see Figure 7.34, (c)).
-Finally, loaded data can be exported in csv format by clicking on the ìExportî button.
+Finally, loaded data can be exported in csv format by clicking on the ‚ÄúExport‚Äù button.

 Refreshing model
 ~~~~~~~~~~~~~~~~

-   To refresh a loaded model the user needs to click on the ìRefreshî
-   button available in the side bar panel.
-This action will clear the
-   cash, load pivot table and the rest of data again.
+To refresh a loaded model the user needs to click on the ‚ÄúRefresh‚Äù button available in the side bar panel.
+This action will clear the cash, load pivot table and the rest of data again.

-   Showing MDX

 Showing MDX
 ~~~~~~~~~~~

 To show current mdx query user should click on show mdx button in the side bar.
 Figure 7.35 shows an example.

    |image169|